mudbugmedia/critical-path-css-rails/README.md

 The critical-path-css-rails gem follows these version guidelines:

 ```
-patch version bump = updates to critical-path-css-rails and patch-level updates to Penthouse and PhantomJS
+patch version bump = updates to critical-path-css-rails and patch-level updates to Penthouse
-minor version bump = minor-level updates to critical-path-css-rails, Penthouse, and PhantomJS
+minor version bump = minor-level updates to critical-path-css-rails and Penthouse
-major version bump = major-level updates to critical-path-css-rails, Penthouse, PhantomJS, and updates to Rails which may be backwards-incompatible
+major version bump = major-level updates to critical-path-css-rails, Penthouse, and updates to Rails which may be backwards-incompatible
 ```

 ## Contributing